AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/GraphEditor.md

 In order to connect to the nodegraph to a shader add output nodes inside the nodegraph then travel back up outside the nodegraph and connect the corresponding output pin to the surface shader.
 By default, the nodegraph does not contain any output nodes or pins.

-Another type of node present in the `Add Node` pop-up is the group node.
-The group node can be used to group certain nodes together and label them.
+Another type of node present in the `Add Node` pop-up is the group, or background node.
+This background node can be used to group specific nodes and label by them by dragging them on to the background node.

 To search the editor window for a specific node use `CTRL` + `F` to bring up the search bar.